Do Traffic Violations Show Up on Criminal Background Check? (Tickets)

 Individuals who have multiple criminal convictions when it comes to driving will more likely have a harder time getting a job that involves transportation when compared to those who have a clean driving record.
 A bad driving record typically includes moving violations, multiple accidents, or severe charges (i.e., reckless driving, driving while under the influence, manslaughter).

-Traffic tickets will not show on an FBI background check, but any instance of criminal offenses while driving will show on the FBI background check.
+Traffic tickets will not show on an FBI background investigation, but any instance of criminal offenses while driving will.
 A simple infraction, such as speeding or running a stop sign, will not show on a background check if the criminal check solely focuses on criminal activity.

 Traffic violations and misdemeanors will only deter an employer from hiring you in certain job positions, such as truck drivers, transportation workers, and others operating in the automotive industry.

 Since driving without a license is a felony, this will show on a background check.
-And especially if the person is applying for a DOT position.
+Especially if the person is applying for a DOT position.

 References